 Does your city allow beekeeping?

 Some cities allow beekeeping and others do not.
-Progressive city councils that have changed their bylaws have done so after presentations by beekeepers about the benefits of bees and beekeeping.
+City councils that have changed their bylaws have done so after presentations by beekeepers about the benefits of bees and beekeeping.

 Need help with city bylaws?